 Most people infected with the COVID-19 virus will have mild to moderate respiratory symptoms and recover without requiring special treatment or hospitalization.
 Some will have no symptoms at all.

-But people in treatment for breast cancer may be at higher risk for serious complications from COVID-19 if their treatments have caused them to become immunocompromised (have a weakened immune system) or have lung problems.
+This higher risk for serious complications from COVID-19 for people currently diagnosed with cancer likely is because having cancer puts a strain on the body and also because certain treatments can cause people to become immunocompromised (have a weakened immune system) or have lung problems.

 The following breast cancer treatments can weaken the immune system: